 After working with hundreds of students, here is what Joan has learned about what actually moves the needle.

 New information has a 24-hour expiration date.
-German psychologist Hermann Ebbinghaus proved this.
-The brain begins forgetting new material within hours of learning it.
-But if you review it before that window closes, you make a new imprint.
-Do that enough days in a row and the information moves from short term memory into long term memory.
+The brain begins forgetting new material within hours of learning it — but if you review it before that window closes, you make a new imprint.
+Do that enough days in a row and it moves into long term memory.
 You just know it.
-Skip a day?
-You are starting over.
-Wait a week?
-It is gone.
+Skip a day and you are starting over.
 This is why I assign daily practice, not weekly cramming sessions.

-The SAT baits kids into thinking they can hold an entire problem in their head and magically pick A, B, C, or D. That is not how the brain works.
-Think of each question like a hamburger.
-You cannot swallow a hamburger in one bite.
-You take one bite at a time.
+The SAT baits kids into thinking they can hold an entire problem in their head and pick the right answer.
+That is not how the brain works.
 Write down each piece of information from each sentence and build the answer on your paper.
-Your brain will connect what it sees on the page.
-It cannot do that same connecting invisibly.
+Your brain connects what it sees on the page — it cannot do that same work invisibly.
 It needs to see the dots in order to connect them.

-"As a teacher myself, I am always impressed when anyone who works with my children goes the extra mile on their behalf.
-Joan did that for my son.
-We enrolled him for 12 weeks and he made incredible gains, but he wanted to see if he could get his score even higher.
-We reached out to Joan, who was incredibly responsive.
-She researched, then talked through some strategies with our son in addition to the classes.
-It worked!!
-He took the test a second time and surpassed our expectations gaining 230 points.
-I was so impressed with Joan's commitment and dedication to our son's success.
-With a daughter who will be starting SAT prep this summer, I am confident Joan will deliver the same incredible results!"
+"As a teacher myself, I am always impressed when someone goes the extra mile for my children.
+Joan did that.
+We enrolled our son for 12 weeks and he made incredible gains — but he wanted to push even higher.
+Joan was incredibly responsive, researched further strategies, and talked them through with him.
+It worked.
+He took the test a second time and gained 230 points.
+With a daughter starting SAT prep this summer, I am confident Joan will deliver the same results."

 "Highly recommend Joan!
 My son jumped over 200 points on the SAT working with Joan.
 She was very helpful in giving strategies for approaching and solving questions as well as very clear in her explanations for questions that my son needed further help with.
 Joan was always positive and encouraging even when scores were not improving as quickly as we had hoped.
 Hard work pays off and we are so glad to have found Joan to help guide our son to success!"